-Cool Things to do in Montreal with Kids this Winter Season
+Cool Things to do in Montreal with Kids

 Here are some wise words from a five-year-old: “You can’t build a snowman with ice, because then it would be an iceman”.
 Sometimes, we’re best off following our little ones when deciding on fun wintertime activities.
-A sure way to get us out of the house and having some good Montreal winter fun!
+A sure way to get us out of the house and having some good Montreal fun!
 Sometimes kids need to stay cozy indoors, and other times, they need to frolic in the sunny, snowy outdoors.
 Here are 13 things that will help you do both!

-13. Go Manga crazy at Otaku Lounge
+17. Go Manga crazy at Otaku Lounge

 Does your little one like manga, and Japanese culture?
 Do they like reading in comfortable spaces with other curious minds?
 Otaku Lounge is a cafe, a book store, and an awesome reading room!
 For 5$ an hour, you can hang out, reading one (or more) of their 4000 manga books.
 For another 5$, you can have unlimited amounts of tea!
 Yum.
 They also have special events on Saturdays, if you’re looking for something a little more festive.
 Take a look at their website for details about all the wonders that go on inside this place.

 A trampoline park, you say?
 Yes!
 It’s true!
 Mom and dad might say they’re going for the kids, but everyone knows they’re going for themselves…right?
 Make the trip to Laval or Montreal East for an afternoon of intense excitement, jumping, and cardio!
-Although parents of minors need to fill in a waiver for their little trampline-goers, the center does zone off sections for younger age groups.
+Although parents of minors need to fill in a waiver for their little trampoline-goers, the center does zone off sections for younger age groups.

 When its completely frozen outside, warm up and enjoy the fascinating spaces of the Biodôme.
 Meet some penguins while you stay warm, and watch your children be filled with wonder as they all kinds of different species!

-6. Theatre for kids at the Centaur!
+9. Theatre for kids at the Centaur!